Firefighters Drinking: The Silent Problem of This Heroic Group

 - Admit things are out of control.
 It doesn’t make anyone any less of a hero to acknowledge they need help.

 - Connect with other first responders.
-People who save others for a living have their own language and it’s beneficial for a firefighter to get into a workshop or program designed for people who know what it is like to face tragedy and danger every day.
+People who save others for a living have their own language.
+It’s beneficial for a firefighter to get into a workshop or program designed for people who know what it is like to face tragedy and danger every day.

 - Learn mindfulness techniques.
 Trauma keeps people stuck in an incident as if it’s still happening, and it can lead to maladaptive self-soothing behavior.
 There are many mindfulness techniques to help firefighters ground themselves and cope in healthier ways.

-- They are not alone.
-It’s honorable to reach out for help and there are others suffering in similar ways.
+- Know you are not alone.
+It’s honorable to reach out for help.
+There are others suffering in similar ways.
 Sharing stories and pain with like-minded people is a great step toward healing.